Jurfest/admin-sage/.amazonq/rules/project-rules.md

 - Variables used in the UI (changed)
 - Retrieved data (API responses, local storage values, or any asynchronous data exposed to components)
-  - Prefer wrapping data in httpResource / rxResource when working with HTTP.
+  - Prefer wrapping data in httpResource / rxResource when working with HTTP GET method
+  - For POST, PUT, or DELETE, use standard HttpClient requests and update the related signals or stores accordingly
 - Calculated or composed values

 ## Code Standards